MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/managed-desktop/get-ready/readiness-assessment-downloadable.md

 ## <a name="checks"></a>Verificações

-A ferramenta baixável verifica estes itens relacionados à rede e ao dispositivo:
+A ferramenta baixável verifica estes itens relacionados à rede e dispositivo:

 ### <a name="hardware"></a>Hardware